xmartlabs/blog/_posts/2021-07-30-gong-introduction.md

 </p>

 Starting a software project is not an easy task, and Android is no exception.
-There's a bunch of complex decisions to make, such as code conventions, libraries, continuous integrations, environments management, app architecture, and best practices, to mention a few.
+There's a bunch of complex decisions to make, such as code conventions, app architecture, frameworks, libraries, continuous integrations, and best practices, to mention a few.
 That's why we created [Gong][gong], to consolidate all our discussions and research in one base project that we could use to give a boost to our productivity, and give other teams a solid base from which to start their projects.

 This blog post introduces Gong, the Android App Template we use to kickstart every Android app we build.